Homeland Security Program

 Aspen Homeland Security Group

-General Swan is the Vice President for Education at the Association of the United States Army (AUSA) and the Executive Director of the Institute of Land Warfare in Arlington, VA.
-AUSA is a private, professional, non-profit educational organization that supports the United States Army – Active, National Guard, Army Reserve, Army Civilians, concerned citizens, Veterans, Retirees, Wounded Warriors, and family members.
+General Guy Swan is the Vice President for Education at the Association of the United States Army (AUSA) and the Executive Director of the Institute of Land Warfare in Arlington, VA.
+AUSA is a private, professional, non-profit educational organization that advocates for and supports the United States Army and its Soldiers – Active Army, Army National Guard, and Army Reserve – as well as Army Civilians, Veterans, Retirees, Wounded Warriors, family members, and concerned citizens.

-General Swan graduated from the United States Military Academy at West Point and holds Masters Degrees from Georgetown University in national security affairs and from the School of Advanced Military Studies (SAMS) in strategic operations.
+General Swan is a 1976 West Point graduate and holds a Masters Degree from Georgetown University in national security affairs and a Masters Degree from the School of Advanced Military Studies (SAMS) in strategic operations.
 He was also a National Security Fellow at the John F. Kennedy School of Government at Harvard University.

 During his 35 year military career, General Swan commanded units at every level including three commands as a general officer and is a veteran of the 1991 Gulf War and the Iraq War (2008-09).

-General Swan completed his military service as the Commanding General of U.S. Army North (Fifth Army) and Fort Sam Houston, Texas with regional responsibility in North America for homeland defense, military support to civil agencies during emergencies or natural catastrophes, and strengthening partnerships with the armies of Mexico and Canada.
-He directed military support operations for the Deepwater Horizon Gulf of Mexico oil spill and Hurricane Irene.
-General Swan managed the command’s $100 million dollar annual operating budget and led a staff of 650 professionals.
+He completed his military service as the Commanding General of US Army North (Fifth Army) and Fort Sam Houston, Texas with regional responsibility in North America for homeland defense, military support to civil agencies during emergencies or natural catastrophes, and strengthening partnerships with the armies of Mexico and Canada.
+He managed the command’s $100 million dollar annual operating budget and led a staff of 650 professionals.
 As the senior commander at Fort Sam Houston he partnered with San Antonio city leaders, contractors, and Army officials to oversee management of $2.9 billion dollars of base realignment construction.

-General Swan also served as the Commanding General, Joint Force Headquarters, National Capital Region and US Army Military District of Washington (JFHQ-NCR/MDW) where he provided military support to federal, state, and local law enforcement and disaster response agencies in the greater Washington, DC area.
-During his command tour General Swan successfully changed the organizational culture from a ceremonial focus to an operational focus, led a command staff of 300, and managed an annual budget of $75 million dollars.
+As the Commanding General of the Joint Force Headquarters, National Capital Region and US Army Military District of Washington (JFHQ-NCR/MDW) he provided military support to agencies and officials in the greater Washington, DC area.
+During his command tour General Swan successfully changed the organization’s culture from a purely ceremonial focus to an operational focus, led a command staff of 300, and managed an annual budget of $75 million dollars.
+He is credited with establishing long-lasting relationships within the greater Washington, DC community with elected officials, business and other private sector leaders, public safety and law enforcement officials, and National Guard leaders in Maryland, Virginia, and DC.

-General Swan led the 2,000-strong military task force that supported the State Funeral for President Gerald R. Ford and had the great privilege of serving as Mrs. Betty Ford’s personal escort.
+During his tour of duty in Washington, General Swan also led the 3,000-strong military task force that executed the State Funeral for President Gerald R. Ford and had the great privilege of serving as Mrs. Betty Ford’s personal escort.

-He was the Director of Operations (J-3) at the United States Northern Command (USNORTHCOM), “America’s homeland defense command,” where he oversaw land, maritime, and air Homeland Defense operations in the U.S., Canada, and Mexico.
-In this capacity, General Swan coordinated and directed federal military support to local, state, tribal, and other federal agencies during the 2007 hurricane season, and the devastating California wildfires and the tragic Interstate 35 bridge collapse in Minneapolis that year.
+He was the Director of Operations at the United States Northern Command (USNORTHCOM), “America’s homeland defense command,” overseeing land, maritime, and air Homeland Defense operations in the US, Canada, and Mexico.
+In this capacity, General Swan coordinated and directed federal military support to local, state, tribal, and other federal agencies during hurricane season, and the devastating California wildfires and the tragic Interstate 35 highway bridge collapse in Minneapolis.

 General Swan holds numerous military awards including three Distinguished Service Medals, three Defense Superior Service Medals, two Legions of Merit, Bronze Star Medal, three Meritorious Service Medals, Army Commendation Medal, Southwest Asia Service Medal, Kuwait Liberation Medal, Global War on Terrorism Medal, Iraq Campaign Medal, Army Achievement Medal, Joint Meritorious Unit Award, Korean Defense Service Medal, National Defense Service Medal, Ranger Tab, Parachutist Badge, Joint Chiefs of Staff Identification Badge, and the Army Staff Identification Badge.
 He is also a holder of the prestigious U.S. Army Armor Association’s Order of St. George.

 General Swan is married to the former Melanie Taylor Curry of Fort Lauderdale, Florida.
-They have two children: Ryan, a cadet at West Point, and Melissa, who is a high school student-athlete.
+Melanie has supported military families and spouses for decades, serves as a USO volunteer, and is an avid tennis player.
+Their son, Ryan, is a cadet at West Point, and daughter, Melissa, is a James Madison University student.